Kyparissis/Ithaki_server_serial_communication/README.md

-# Computer Networks I - ASSIGNMENT
+# Computer Networks 1 - ASSIGNMENT

 ## JAVA SERIAL COMMUNICATIONS PROGRAMMING

-> Assignment of the **Computer Networks I** Course
+> School of Engineering
-Department of Electrical and Computer Engineering @ Aristotle University of Thessaloniki
+Department of Electrical and Computer Engineering
+Aristotle University of Thessaloniki
 *{Spring Semester 2021-2022}*

 This Network Programming Assignment aims at: